ubc-library-rc/intro-python/index.md

     * You will need a CWL login to access syzygy

-        * Unfortunately, we are not aware of other online Python tools using the UBC infra structure

 1. Download the data for this workshop and save it in a folder of your preference